 Incentives are key to improving collaboration.
 It is especially important to distinguish between process and outcome, a distinction long recognised in the sporting world.
 Athletes who focus solely on beating a personal best are likely to neglect the sorts of processes – undertaking a set number of practice sessions per week, for example – that may indirectly contribute to that goal.

-In order to properly recognise the collaborative efforts of team members, it therefore makes sense for managers to retain some discretion over pay and rewards.
-While quantitative data-driven methods of tracking performance are becoming more sophisticated, they tend to track outcomes – reducing the contribution of a fund manager to a basis-point figure, for instance – while ignoring important factors such as idea generation and support for the work of the wider group.
+To properly recognise the collaborative efforts of team members, it therefore makes sense for managers to retain some discretion over pay and rewards.
+While quantitative data-driven methods of tracking performance are becoming more sophisticated, they tend to track outcomes while ignoring important factors such as idea generation and support for the work of the wider group.

 We know receiving any positive feedback from colleagues provides a hit of dopamine and puts an individual in a state of mind that is more conducive to idea flow; negative criticism does the opposite.

 “If you talk to sports scientists who advise some of the best sports teams around the world, there are varying magic ratios of positive feedback you have to give someone so that any negative feedback is actually taken on board, and it’s a wide range – between seven and 25 positive to each negative,” says Alwyn.
 “Though that ratio may seem huge, we know receiving any positive feedback from colleagues provides a hit of dopamine and puts an individual in a state of mind more conducive to idea flow; negative criticism does the opposite.”

 A collaborative, supportive culture can also promote flow in a different sense.
 As defined by the Hungarian-American psychologist Mihaly Csikszentmihalyi (pronounced ‘chick-sent-me-high’), flow is a highly-focused mental state conducive to creativity, high-level cognitive performance and professional contentment.